dreadflopp/dreads_modlist_patches/README.md

 - Overhauled magic, races, standing stones, werewolves and vampires
 - New, tougher bandits and dragons
 - New NPC's and followers
-- Lightweight survival mod, the survival mod from Bethesda Creation Club.
+- Support for the survival mod from Bethesda Creation Club.
 - Bigger trees for truly immersive forrests

 **The STEP guide is in beta and this mod list will remain in beta/WIP for as least as long as STEP is in beta.
 For now, consider this a work in progress.**